reframe-hpc/reframe/docs/manpage.rst

 .. envvar:: RFM_AUTODETECT_FQDN

-   Use FQDN as host name.
+   Use the fully qualified domain name as the host name.

    .. table::
       :align: left